authier-pm/authier/mobile-app/README.md

 storeFile=XXXXXXXX
 ```

 if you have this, make sure the storeFile path is correct.
-Then run `buildRelease`
+Then run `pnpm buildRelease`

 ### How to run locally in android emulator